Siegel-Lab/BioSmoother/Manual.md

     # install from local folder using pip
     pip install -e .

 While the pip installation will install the latest stable release, this type of installation will install the newest, possibly untested version.
 Note that this approach does still use pip to install the latest stable release of libBioSmoother and libSps, the two backend libraries behind Smoother.
 To also install these two libraries on your own, you will have to clone the respective repositories and install manually from them using the `pip install -e .` command.
-Then you can install Smoother using `pip install -e . –no-deps` to install Smoother without adjustments to the dependencies.
+Then you can install Smoother using `pip install -e . -no-deps` to install Smoother without adjustments to the dependencies.

 .. index:: help, subcommands
 .. _command_organization_target: